28th June 2021Back To News

-Most routers come password protected.
-But not all of them are preconfigured in this way.
+Most routers come password protected, but not all of them are preconfigured in this way.
 If you’re unwittingly using an open router, it’s important you set up a password immediately.

 To do this, you first need to find out your IP address.
 This may be printed on your router.
 If not:

-While you’re at it, you may want to clear your browser history and cache.
+While you’re at it, you may want to clear you browser history and cache.
 Depending on when you last did this, unnecessary files may be taking up room in your computer’s storage – which can also lead to a slower internet speed.

 It’s not just your body that can cause problems.
 Loads of household objects can interfere with your Wi-Fi signal.
 That’s why it’s important that you place your router in a good location.

-Although changing Wi-Fi channels isn’t quite as easy as switching television channels, it’s not rocket science – and doing so can give you a big speed boost if you live in an area with lots of electromagnetic congestion.
+Although changing Wi-Fi channels isn’t quite as easy as switching television channels, it’s not rocket science and doing so can give you a big speed boost, if you live in an area with lots of electromagnetic congestion.

 A variety of apps allow you to see which frequencies have the least amount of traffic in your area.
-For example, the Wi-Fi Analyser App gives users a visual representation of Wi-Fi usage by frequency in their area.
-Similar apps are available for desktop and iOS use.
+For example: the Wi-Fi Analyser App gives users a visual representation of Wi-Fi usage, by frequency, in their area.
+Similar apps are available for desktop and IOS use.

-If you’re not the hands-on type, a variety of commercial Wi-Fi boosters are available that may provide you with the speed boost you need.
+If you’re not the ‘hands-on’ type, a variety of commercial Wi-Fi boosters are available that may provide you with the speed boost you need.

-If you’ve implemented every Wi-Fi boosting tip you can find, and your internet is still not fast enough, it may be because of where you live.
-Unfortunately, your internet connection will depend ultimately on both your package and the infrastructure in your area.
+If you’ve implemented every Wi-Fi boosting tip you can find and your internet is still not fast enough, it may be because of where you live.
+Unfortunately your internet connection will depend, ultimately, on both your package and the infrastructure in your area.

 Thankfully, Wi-Fi isn’t the only way to connect to the internet.
-Leased lines provide ultra-fast internet access to businesses that need it.
-A completely private connection, leased lines guarantee a high level of service, smooth connectivity with no interruptions and vastly reduced latency.
-This means businesses can enjoy a consistent, high-speed connection which will not slow down during busy periods.
+Leased Lines provide ultra-fast internet access to businesses that need it.

 For businesses, moving to a leased line can mean vastly increasing productivity and efficiency, eliminating downtime and a dramatic streamlining of processes.
-Leased lines can provide speeds which are much, much faster than what it’s possible to receive over Wi-Fi or broadband – making them essential for businesses with high connectivity requirements.
+Leased lines can provide speeds which are much, much faster that what is possible to receive over Wi-Fi or broadband.
+A completely private connection, leased lines guarantee a high level of service, smooth connectivity with no interruptions and vastly reduced latency.
+This means businesses can enjoy a consistent, high speed connection, which will not slow down during busy periods.